OasisLMF/OasisModels/DynamicFootprint/tests/test_1/README.md

-# Explicit definition of package runner
+# Implicit definition

-Here we define the supplier model runner in the `oasislmf.json` file, which is then used to build the ktools `run_ktools.sh` script
+in this test we don't specifiy the model runner module, but the complex model package is picked up implicitly by the naming of the model, i.e. `OasisPiWindComplexModel`